 NJ online poker has experienced its share of ups and downs.

-In 2013, then-Gov. Chris Christie signed a bill authorizing licenses for NJ online gaming sites, requiring each to partner with an existing land-based Atlantic City casino.
+In 2013, then-Gov. Chris Christie signed a bill authorizing licenses for NJ casino sites, requiring each to partner with an existing land-based Atlantic City casino.
 On Nov.
 26, 2013, the first online gaming sites (seven casinos, six poker rooms) officially launched in New Jersey.

 The state’s online poker industry confronted some immediate obstacles.
 For one, online poker was still struggling to overcome the image of “Black Friday” from two years prior, when the U.S. Department of Justice indicted the three largest online poker websites in the country for violating the Unlawful Internet Gambling Enforcement Act, and many players lost access to the money in their accounts.